|Prerequisite Courses||Sem Hrs||Qtr Hrs|

 Candidates must be able to perform the following abilities and skills:

-- Observation: The candidate must be able to accurately make observations at a distance and close at hand, including those on a computer screen or electronic device.
+- Observation: The candidate must be able to accurately make observations at a distance from one to ten feet, including those on a computer screen or electronic device.
 Observation necessitates the functional use of vision and sense of touch and is enhanced by the functional use of all of the other senses.
-[The candidate must be able to accurately auscultate lung/breath, heart and bowel sounds to complete the curricular requirement to individually complete physical examination of a patient/client]
+The candidate must be able to accurately auscultate lung/breath, heart and bowel sounds to complete the curricular requirement to individually complete physical examination of a patient/client.

 - Communication: The candidate must be able to communicate in English, proficiently and sensitively, in verbal and written form, and be able to perceive verbal and nonverbal communication.